doga/qworum-for-web-pages/README.md

 ## What is the URL of the code repository for Qworum's browser extension?

-The Qworum browser extension is closed source at this time.
+The Qworum browser extension is closed source at this time ∎

-∎